youngmin-jin/powerbi-business-report-sainsbury/README.md

 J Sainsbury Plc is a large UK retailer, owning multiple brands such as Sainsbury's, Argos, Habitat, and Tu.
 It holds the second largest market share and emphasizes sustainability and social contributions.
-It has analyzed key financial indicators of Sainsbury's, market trends of the UK, and competitors using PowerBI.
+This project has analyzed key financial indicators of Sainsbury's, market trends of the UK, and competitors using PowerBI.
 - Data were obtained from FAME, Mintel, and Statistia.

 <Visualizations of Sainsbury's key financial indicators>